 “We also found that Malaysia presented us with multiple sets of extensive queries,” Webb pointed out.
 “I will show that in my case study.”
 [Editor’s Note: This case study will be provided in Part II of this article.]

 Taiwan requires submission of all compendial test methods for drug substance, excipients, and drug products.
 This market also requires full commercial supply chain stability.
-Six months stability data on three batches is required at the time of submission, with 12 month data submitted during the review process.
+Six months of stability data on three batches is required at the time of submission, with 12-month data submitted during the review process.
 Also required are executed batch records for one of the commercial supply chain batches.

 On the biologic side, an executed batch record for the drug substance must be submitted, as well as COAs for the drug substance, packaging components, excipients, and the drug product.

 Only one drug product manufacturing or packaging site is allowed, although there is no limit on the biologics side.
-For both drug substance and drug products, a process validation report is required.
+A process validation report is required for both drug substance and drug products.
 If required reports are not provided initially, they will request the reports during the review.
 A GMP inspection will be required if the manufacturing site is not in a country with a mutual recognition agreement (MRA) with Taiwan or Pharmaceutical Inspection Cooperation Scheme (PIC/S) membership.

 Opportunities in the Asia-Pacific Region

 Several countries in the APAC region are now ICH members, including Singapore, Korea, China, and Taiwan, with India, Malaysia, and Australia as observers.
 They have product reviewers Webb characterized as “highly technical.”
 Review timelines can be comparable to that that we see in the Asian markets.

 Hong Kong and Macau have lesser review requirements.